 Stroke symptoms in men vs. women

-Men and women generally present with similar stroke symptoms.
-That being said, women often report additional symptoms than men including:
+Men and women generally present similar stroke symptoms.
+That being said, women often report additional symptoms compared to men including:

 - Trouble breathing

 - Sudden behavioral changes and/or agitation